evanandrewrose/slick-dynamodb/README.md

 ## Working with the client APIs

 All of the DynamoDB Document APIs are supported.
-If the Document API allowed you to reference a given input property, then SlickDynamoDB expects a `SlickExpression`.
+If the Document API allowed you to reference a given input property, then SlickDynamoDB expects a `SlickExpressionInput`.

-A `SlickExpression` can be:
+A `SlickExpressionInput` can be:

 - A unary expression:
   - single attribute: `v(123)`